Close

 Additional comments

-Study theme - Volunteers will get knowledge of history and traditional culture of Shiiba village.
-Finding ways for sustainability of a depopulated village.
-Participation fee - 18,000 JPY (100 EUR by the rate on 2025 Nov.
+Study theme - Similar type of communities in each country and their networking Participation fee - 18,000 JPY (100 EUR by the rate on 2025 Nov.
 3rd) of NICE Volunteers fee need to be paid in advance either by Card or PayPal.
 This is used for the project preparation/ coordination such as the transportation of the staff/ camp leaders, visa invitation cost, publications, etc. while the meals and the accommodation are provided by the local host by free (so, your fee is not used for those things!).
-Other - Follow (@share_kawanokuchi) on Instagram to see the activities of the local host.
+Other - The popular documentary film for this place was broadcasted in 2015 at arayashiki-movie.jp/en/.

 Requirements